 In addition to attending all EEL 4915L classes, the photonics students must attend the discussion session with Dr. Kar zoom/in-person in the classroom assigned to OSE 4952.
-Attending the discussion session (OSE 4951) via Zoom would be allowed only under emergency situations.

-Project review meetings: As the semester progresses, each student group must schedule Project Review such as the Critical Design Review (CDR) and Project Demo meetings by ensuring that both Dr. Kar and one of the instructors of EEL 4915L can attend each meeting.
-The photonics students of each group must contact Dr. Kar to find out the time slot for which he is available, and then set up an appointment for that time slot with Dr. Wei or Dr. Richie depending on whether the student group number is odd or even, respectively, and the Faculty evaluators selected by the students.
-Failure to do so may result in one letter grade deduction from the Final Grade of each photonics student in the group.
+As the semester progresses, each student group must schedule Project Review such as the Critical Design Review (CDR) and Project Demo meetings by ensuring that both Dr. Kar and one of the instructors of EEL 4915L can attend each meeting.
+The photonics students must contact Dr. Kar to find out the time slot for which he is available, and then set up an appointment for that time slot with Dr. Wei or Dr. Richie depending on whether the student group number is odd or even, respectively, and the Faculty evaluators selected by the students.
+Failure to do so may result in one letter grade deduction from the Group Final Grade.
 Note that Faculty evaluators are required only for the final presentation and demo.